 After leaving the beautiful neighborhood of Bad Honnef-Rommersdorf, you enter the perhaps the most picturesque corner of the Siebengebirge, the humid valleys Annatal and Tretschbachtal.

-On a narrow path, you continue up to a fork at Anna-Schutzhütte.
-Here the way parts: you can walk further up the Annatal valley, turn into the Tretschbachtal valley, or take one of the other paths.
+On a narrow path, you continue up to a fork at the refuge Anna-Schutzhütte.
+Here, the way parts: you can walk further up the Annatal valley, turn into the Tretschbachtal valley, or take one of the other paths.

-Farther up in the Annatal valley, you will pass ponds and pools.
+Farther up in the Annatal valley in the Siebengebirge, you will pass ponds and pools.
 Once the villagers impounded Möschbach creek to obtain ponds for fish breeding.
 Today they are the habitat of dragonflies, butterflies and amphibians.
 Horsetails grow here; they were among the first plants to appear on earth billions of years ago.
 Hikers can rest in a particularly picturesque refuge.

-Therefore, just a few minutes’ walk from the houses and streets, we have a small piece of paradise waiting for us.
+Therefore, just a few minutes’ walk from the houses and streets, in the Annatal Siebengebirge, we have a small piece of paradise waiting for us.